 Try Intermittent Fasting

-Intermittent fasting (IF) isn’t a diet.
+This isn’t a diet.
 It’s an approach to eating that offers numerous anti-aging benefits.
 Rather than dictating what you can and can’t eat, intermittent fasting makes adjustments to when you eat.

-So, if you’re a senior looking to overhaul your lifestyle, lose weight, or generally improve your health and wellness, time-restricted eating may help you reach your goals.
+So, if you’re a senior looking to overhaul your lifestyle, lose weight, or improve your health and wellness, time-restricted eating may help you reach your goals.
 There is a whole slew of benefits of intermittent fasting for seniors – here are a few: `

 Get a Brain Boost

 Alzheimer’s disease and other neurodegenerative diseases can be devastating.
 There are many lifestyle choices scientists believe may help prevent Alzheimer’s, including intermittent fasting.
-A recent 2017 study published in Frontiers in Molecular Neuroscience says intermittent fasting may help protect against Alzheimer’s by restoring the polarity of aquaporin-4 in the brain.
+A 2017 study published in Frontiers in Molecular Neuroscience says intermittent fasting may help protect against Alzheimer’s by restoring the polarity of aquaporin-4 in the brain.
 Aquaporin-4 plays a crucial role in removing amyloid-β, a peptide believed to lead to Alzheimer’s.
 The research is ongoing, but along with a well-balanced diet and regular exercise, intermittent fasting could be one way to reduce your risk of Alzheimer’s.

 Enhance Your Cognitive Function